Putin says Russia will stick to nuclear arms limits for one more year after treaty with US expires

 MOSCOW — (AP) — Russian President Vladimir Putin said Monday that Moscow will adhere to nuclear arms limits for one more year under the last remaining nuclear pact with the United States that expires in February, and he urged Washington to follow suit.

-Putin declared that the termination of the 2010 New START would be destabilizing and could fuel proliferation of nuclear weapons.
+Putin said that the termination of the 2010 New START would have negative consequences for global stability and could fuel proliferation of nuclear weapons.

-Arms control advocates long have voiced concern about the treaty’s looming expiration and warned that it could fuel a new round of nuclear arms race and increase the risk of a nuclear conflict.

-Putin noted that “based on our analysis of the situation, we will subsequently make a decision on maintaining these voluntary self-restraints.”
+Putin added that “based on our analysis of the situation, we will subsequently make a decision on maintaining these voluntary self-restraints.”

 He emphasized that Russia expected the U.S. to follow its example and also stick to the treaty’s limits.